cloudsftp/blog/content/posts/qmk-is-amazing/qmk-is-amazing.md

 Sometimes, I open a GUI application from the command line, for example if i installed a new program and want to test it, before setting up the `.desktop` file.
 The new window then opens next to my terminal, but I don't need the terminal then.
-So i move the new window to a new workspace and then switch to that workspace.
+So I move the new window to a new workspace and then switch to that workspace.
-With my new configuration this was not that awkward anymore, but those were still two key presses, which could be automated.
+With my new configuration this was not that awkward anymore thanks to introducing an extra layer instead of bending my left pinky to reach the shift key.
+But those were still two key presses, which could be automated.
 So I did exactly that.
 Now I have three layers for switching workspaces:
 - one for switching workspaces,